Balastrong/blog/content/blog/2023-01-10_github-action-manual-trigger/index.md

 There's a plethora of triggers you can use to run a GitHub Action.
 You can run it on a schedule, on a push or a pull request, or even on a release.

-Today we're going to talk about `workflow_dispatch`, a trigger that allows you to manually trigger a GitHub Action, without having to push or create a pull request. **Bonus: you can also pass custom parameters!**
+Today the spotlight is on `workflow_dispatch`, a trigger that allows you to manually trigger a GitHub Action, without having to push or create a pull request. **Bonus: you can also pass custom parameters!**

 ## How to use workflow_dispatch